 Simply Corey Photography is located in west Georgia, near Carrollton, Douglasville, and Newnan.
 I started my business in late 2004 and have photographed many babies, children, high school seniors, families, and more throughout the metro Atlanta since then.

 Portrait sessions with Simply Corey Photography may be held at my private location or at the location of your choice within the Atlanta area, Sunday through Friday.
-Some frequently asked questions are answered here.
 Detailed pricing and my availability may be requested by emailing me through the contact page.
 Be sure to subscribe to the Simply Corey Photography email newsletter to receive the first announcements for mini session events and exclusive photography specials.